Coll: Departure

 In the late 18th century there were about 1,000 people supported by agriculture and fishing.
 However, the collapse in the kelp market after the end of the Napoleonic Wars, followed by the Highland Potato Famine, caused a great deal of hardship on the island.
-By the mid 19th century, half the population had chosen to leave, many of them moving to Australia, Canada, or South Africa.
+By the mid 19th century, much of the population had chosen to leave, many of them moving to Australia, Canada, or South Africa in a process referred to as the Scottish diaspora.
+One source indicates that 23% of the island's population relocated.
+The process took place alongside the clearances where many were removed from their land.
+In Coll, overpopulation was cited as a factor.

-The obituary of Alexander McLean, 16th of Coll (Alasdair Ruadh):

-In 1848, the heir of the Macleans of Coll himself, Alexander Maclean, emigrated to Natal, in South Africa (where he later died, unmarried).
-In 1856, Alexander's father, Hugh MacLean, decided to sell Coll.

 Present day

 In the 2011 census, the island's population was recorded as 195, representing an increase over the previous decade of nearly 19% During the same period Scottish island populations as a whole grew by 4% (to 103,702).